z3r0c10wn/wazuh-documentation/source/learning-wazuh/build-lab/kibana-setup.rst

 Here we will set up SSL communications on the front end and back end of Kibana and the Wazuh Kibana API, as well as set up associated credentials.

-Set up Nginx as an authenticating SSL reverse proxy to Kibana
+Set up NGINX as an authenticating SSL reverse proxy to Kibana
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since Kibana does not natively provide authentication or https service for web browser access, we will now set up Nginx to serve as an authenticating SSL reverse proxy to Kibana.
+Since Kibana does not natively provide authentication or https service for web browser access, we will now set up NGINX to serve as an authenticating SSL reverse proxy to Kibana.
 Do the following on the Elastic Server:

-1. Install Nginx:
+1. Install NGINX:

     .. code-block:: console